crossplane/crossplane/design/design-doc-composition-functions-extra-resources.md

 Each of these strategies has its drawbacks:
 - The creation of `ObserveOnly` resources could result in a significant number of resources being created.
-- The use `EnvironmentConfigs` requires the Composition author to create and maintain a separate resource, which can be cumbersome and error-prone.
+- The use of `EnvironmentConfigs` requires the Composition author to create and maintain a separate resource, which can be cumbersome and error-prone.
-  However, has to be said that there is value in the clean separation of concerns between the `EnvironmentConfig`'s producer and consumer(s).
+  However, it has to be said that there is value in the clean separation of concerns between the `EnvironmentConfig`'s producer and consumer(s).
-- Using MR-level referencing is not always possible, as it requires explicit provider support, and hardly ever crosses a single provider (family) boundaries.
+- Using MR-level referencing is not always possible, as it requires explicit provider support, and hardly ever crosses a single provider's (family) boundaries.

 As per the Composition Functions' [specification]:
 ```text